Shofiqul-CSE/sublime-auto-dark/README.md

 ## Usage

-Automatically switch Sublime Color Schemes with your operating system's appearance:
+Automatically switch Sublime Text's UI with your operating system's appearance:

 * when switching tabs within or switching to Sublime
 * or every 5 mins (on the clock)